Todayβs blog article will look at distinct animals with the shortest lifespan.

 6. Housefly

 Flies commonly seen in human dwellings are called houseflies.
 Why?
-Mostly due to the fact that they are drawn in by the appearances and odors of the meals that humans consume.
+Mostly because they are drawn in by the appearances and odors of human meals.

-They can flourish in a wide range of climates, and you can find them on every continent.
+They can flourish in various climates, and you can find them on every continent.
 However, the life expectancy of an adult housefly is only a few weeks.

 The larvae that develop from housefly eggs become adult flies in less than a day.
 The period spent as a larva ranges from five to fourteen days.